 Cost-Push vs. Demand-Pull Inflation

 Cost-push is one of the two causes of inflation.
 The other is demand-pull inflation.
-It is the most common cause of inflation.
+It is the primary cause of inflation.
 It occurs when the aggregate demand for a good or service outstrips aggregate supply.
 It starts with an increase in consumer demand.
 Sellers try to meet the higher demand with more supply.
 If they can't, then sellers raise their prices.

 Expansion of the money supply is another cause of inflation.
 That's when the government prints too much money.
 That has happened in the past to cause hyperinflation.
 It is one of the four types of inflation.
-The other three are creeping, walking, and galloping.
+The other three types of inflation are creeping, walking, and galloping.

 Expansion of the money supply also occurs when a nation's central bank expands bank credit.
 It usually does this by lowering interest rates.